Testing the dark SU(N) Yang-Mills theory Confined Landscape: From the Lattice to Gravitational Waves: Introduction

 To set the stage, we assume that the dark landscape is constituted by $n$ copies of $SU(N)$ Yang-Mills confined theories for a given confinement scale.
-We adopt state-of-the-art lattice simulations \cite{Lucini:2005vg, Panero:2009tv} combined with well-defined effective approaches \cite{Pisarski:2000eq, Pisarski:2001pe, Pisarski:2002ji, Sannino:2002wb} to precisely pin down the nonperturbative physics involved in the (dark) deconfinement phase transition as functions of the temperature and number of dark colours.
+To determine the relevant physical information in strongly-coupled theories we often require lattice simulations and/or effective field theory approaches.
+We adopt state-of-the-art results of lattice simulations \cite{Lucini:2005vg, Panero:2009tv} combined with well-defined effective approaches \cite{Pisarski:2000eq, Pisarski:2001pe, Pisarski:2002ji, Sannino:2002wb} to precisely pin down the nonperturbative physics involved in the (dark) deconfinement phase transition as functions of the temperature and number of dark colours.
 For the effective description we marry the Polyakov loop action \cite{Pisarski:2000eq, Pisarski:2001pe, Pisarski:2002ji, Sannino:2002wb} with lattice simulations.
 The $N=3$ case was extensively investigated in the literature \cite{Ratti:2005jh, Fukushima:2013rx, Fukushima:2017csk} while here we go beyond the state-of-the-art by incorporating the lattice results \cite{Panero:2009tv} at the effective action level for $N=4,\, 5,\, 6$, and $8$.
+These cases are phenomenologically motivated as they arise in a variety of Grand Unified Theories and composite models.
+Our work thus covers a wide range of theories.
 We carefully analyse the dark phase transition for the first few numbers of colours and then generalise it to arbitrarily large numbers.
-This allows us to acquire an unprecedented eagle view on the dynamics involved in phase transitions of dark composite models.
+This allows us to acquire an unprecedented eagle view on the dynamics involved in phase transitions of dark composite models by generalising the results to arbitrary numbers of colours.
+In our work, we go beyond the state-of-the-art by connecting different research fields from (astro-)particle physics over first principle numerical simulations to GW astronomy.
+It underscores the necessity of orchestrated plans and efforts to unravel the enigma on the nature of DM.